 Fatayer bi Sabanikh: Spicy triangular spinach pies with onions, olive oil, lemon

-Fattet Hummus: Pieces of toasted pitta bread mixed with tahini, hommos and yogurt
+Fattet Hummus: Pieces of toasted pitta bread mixed with tahini, hommos and yoghurt

 Mujaddara: Lentils, onion, rice, spices, olive oil put in a food processor and pureed after they are cooked.
 Served with salad and pickles.

-Garlic sauce: Thick Lebanese garlic sauce used to add garlic flavor on grilled meats, salads.
+Garlic sauce: Thick Lebanese garlic sauce used to add garlic flavour on grilled meats, salads.
 Garlic, lemon, olive oil are blended until the mixture looks like mayonnaise.

-Fattoush: Simple, crispy, refreshing, full of color salad with fresh vegetables, crushed pieces of toasted pitta, olive oil, lemon juice and sumac dressing.
+Fattoush: Simple, crispy, refreshing, full of colour salad with fresh vegetables, crushed pieces of toasted pitta, olive oil, lemon juice and sumac dressing.

 Lebanese radish salad: A very tasteful, salad with peppery radishes, toasted walnuts, fresh mint.
 Tastes nicely in pitta bread with a little goat cheese.

 Baba Ghanoush: A salad made with tahini and eggplants.